IntelSoftware/unity-parallel-gpu/README.md

 moveCam.cs :  Script to move the camera using the directional keys and the mouse.

 Parallel.cs : Class providing the ability to do multithreading.

+Different .unitypackage and a guide also provided, about how to set Unity.